 The City’s Customer Service Unit will manage permit distribution and eligibility for resident parking permits and visitor parking permits throughout the trial.

-If you would like to speak with a Council Officer about the visitor parking permit trial, you can contact:
+If you would like to speak with a City officer about the visitor parking permit trial, you can contact:

 Team Leader Customer Service

 No Stopping at intersections

 Roads and Maritime Services (formerly the RTA) has issued directions to all councils to install mandatory 'No Stopping' restrictions for a minimum of 10 metres either side of intersections, even narrow laneways.
 This minimum 'No Stopping' restriction is increased to 20 metres at traffic lights and pedestrian crossings.